1068 Coordinator, Research Administration

 2. Assists the Director in promoting externally sponsored instructional, research and public service programs by disseminating information on funding sources to faculty, including publishing a newsletter and conducting periodic grant information workshops.

 3. Provides pre-award administrative assistance to faculty applying to external agencies for project funding by reviewing proposals, assisting in the development of proposal budgets, critiquing proposals, ascertaining that required certifications and institutional assurances and endorsements are prepared for signature by an authorized institutional representative, obtaining the approval of appropriate University administrators, providing the required number of copies for the sponsoring agency, forwarding the proposal with a transmittal letter and other pertinent information, as required, to the sponsor.

-4. Assists the Director of Sponsored Research & Programs in evaluating adherence to University, sponsor, federal, and state laws, regulations, and policies governing funded projects by reviewing all proposals, contracts and other agreements, submitted to external agencies by faculty and staff.
+4. Assists the Director of Research Administration in evaluating adherence to University, sponsor, federal, and state laws, regulations, and policies governing funded projects by reviewing all proposals, contracts and other agreements, submitted to external agencies by faculty and staff.

 5. Assists faculty in locating potential funding opportunities by researching publications and electronic databases, and disseminating information on funding sources to faculty and staff.

 6. Assists in coordination of post-award processes by working with University administration, faculty, staff and funding agencies.

 7. Oversees the management of the electronic grants management system.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of Research Administration.